danprince/horde/README.md

 If the world is truly open, then will need to think about a chunk representation.
 Would need 1, 4 or 9 chunks in memory at all times.

 Could technically reduce the sprite count from 8 to 5, then flip for the missing 3 directions.

+Figure out how to model the world.
+Square cells?
+Square cells with offsets to make them less grid like?

+Move everyone with dijkstra?
+Create a dijkstra map from target back to all units, then just have everyone go downhill?